Below we present the complete text of Scientists and Laboratories; episode 2 of The Reanimator’s Revenge.

-282. TRENT: I’ve decided you’re worth listening to, if that’s what you mean.
+282. TRENT: I’ve decided you’re worth listening to if that’s what you mean.
 As for the rest, I couldn’t say one way or the other.

-283. SOFIA: A wise position to take, Mr Stone.
+283. SOFIA: A wise position to take, Mr. Stone.
 But time is too short for an excess of caution.
 Tell me what you saw at the cemetery?

 284. TERESA: You don’t know?
 I thought you were some kind of psychic.

 285. SOFIA: Oh, I am.
 But like all those with the gift, we have our limitations.
 I know that the city is in massive danger.
 I know that in here, at least, I am safe.
 I know that the only way to avert the danger is to have you two on hand at two specific locations.
 One was the cemetery last night at midnight.
 The other… (BEAT) well, I’ll tell you about that in a minute.
-After that you’re on your own.
+After that, you’re on your own.

 286. TERESA: It must be convenient.
 Being able to see the outcome ahead of time.

 287. SOFIA: Nonsense, girl.
 It doesn’t work like that.
 All I see are possibilities.
 An endless spread of branching possibilities.
-The complexity of it is too much to allow me to see down many more than a handful of paths at a time.
-Fortunately I can see particular points of intersection.
+The complexity of it is too much to allow me to see down much more than a handful of paths at a time.
+Fortunately, I can see particular points of intersection.
 Major decision points if you like.
 These influence outcomes more strongly one way or another.
 But there are always too many variables to make any outcome certain.

 288. TERESA: So what do you do?
 Try to calculate which path results in the most value for you?

 289. SOFIA: More or less.
 Yes.
 That about sums it up.